hiteshchinu/hiteshchinu/README.md

 # 💫 About Me:
 I’m a recent Electrical and Electronics Engineering graduate with a strong passion for data analysis.
-Here you’ll find a showcase of my work, projects, and code.
+Here you’ll find a showcase of my work.
 Welcome to my GitHub profile!
 <br><br>